-Ms Melissa Tan (Honours student, UniSA)
+Ms Melissa Tan (PhD student, UniSA)

-Ms Shamika Moore (Honours student, UA)
+Ms Shamika Moore (PhD student, UniSA)

 Current Competitive Grants and Fellowships

 ARC Linkage Project Grant LP120100606.
 ‘The development of a potent new passive immunotherapeutic for the treatment and prevention of bacterial sepsis and septic shock'.
 JD Hayball, T Kuchel and M Chapman.
-Awarded $333,000 for 2012-14 (ARC and Industry Partners)
+Awarded $333,000 for 2012-14 (ARC and Industry Partners).

 NHMRC Project Grant, Application ID 1020984.
 'The consequences of innate immune inflammatory responses during early pregnancy and their effect on reproductive outcomes'.
 KR Diener.
-Awarded $326,175 for 2012-2014
+Awarded $326,175 for 2012-2014.

 NHMRC Training Fellowship, Application ID 1012386.
 ‘Innate anti-viral effector responses and adverse reproductive outcomes’.
 KR Diener.
-Awarded $290,032 for 2011-2014
+Awarded $290,032 for 2011-2014.

 Current research activities